 It aims to ensure the efficient management of legal, credit, liquidity, operational, general business, custody, investment and other risks, as well as sound governance arrangements, objective and open access, and the efficiency and effectiveness of SIPS.

-The US Federal Reserve System has accepted primary oversight responsibility for the Continuous Linked Settlement (CLS) system, leading a cooperative oversight framework in which the ECB participates, together with the G10 national central banks.
+The US Federal Reserve System has accepted primary oversight responsibility for the CLS system, leading a cooperative oversight framework in which the G-10 and other central banks of issue of CLS-settled currencies participate.
 Within the Eurosystem, the ECB has primary responsibility for the settlement of euro-denominated payments by CLS, in close cooperation with other Eurosystem central banks.Protocol for the Cooperative Oversight Arrangement of CLS

 Non-systemically important payment systems (non-SIPS) are generally used for the bulk of low-value payments to and from individuals and between individuals and companies and public authorities.